GEOPOLITICS, INTERNATIONAL LAW, FOREIGN TRADE & INTERNATIONAL RELATIONS

 The city played a key role in many of the defining moments of the country's past, including the American Revolution and the Civil War.

-Accommodation is at Georgetown University in mostly single or twin rooms with shared bathroom facilities.
+Accommodation is at Georgetown University in twin rooms with ensuite bathroom facilities.

 ARRIVAL & DEPARTURE